Tarra Simmons: Political career

 In 2020, Simmons was elected to the Washington House of Representatives for District 23-Position 1.
-Her victory is assumed to be the first legislative race to be won by a former prisoner in the nation.
-She was just elected to the state house in Washington.
-Currently, Simmons serves on the committees for Appropriations, Community Safety, Justice, & Reentry, Health Care and Wellness, and Rules.
-She also serves as the Vice Chair for the Community Safety, Justice, & Reentry Committee.
+Her victory is believed to be the first legislative race to be won by a formerly incarcerated individual in the nation.
+As of the conclusion of the 2026 Legislative Session, Simmons serves on the committees for Community Safety, Health Care and Wellness, Technology, Economic Development and Veterans, and Rules.
+She also serves as the Vice Chair for the Community Safety, Justice, & Reentry Committee and as the Deputy Speaker Pro Tempore.
+Simmons was re-elected in 2022 and 2024.
+She is currently running for re-election for a fourth term and advanced past the August 2026 Primary with approximately 59% of the vote, about 20-points ahead of her only challenger.